Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /Testing.md

 - **Launch Services:**
   - **Frontend:**
-    In the `last-game-frontend` directory, run:
+    In the `last-game-frontend` directory, run if running locally:
     ```bash
     npm run dev
     ```
     Then open [http://localhost:5173](http://localhost:5173) in your browser.
+    If you want to test the deployed version, you only need to go to [https://lastgame.chirality.app/](https://lastgame.chirality.app/)
   - **Backend:**
     In the `backend` directory, run:
     ```bash